manuito/wifi-pilote/README.md

 * And the most important : a Web client to control other devices / robots

 All features are splited in dedicated files.
 I use very basic arduino code style for now, but I will improve that later, as it is possible to build more advanced code with ESP8266 than with classical arduino AtMega MCUs.

+### Menus

+Features are organized in menus.
+It's interesting to build an UX with a very low level plateform like a MCU when you are used to build webpages or rich client applications using OS / VM based frameworks.
+Here you have nothing, and you have to think on how to manage "common features" versus "specific features".

+In screen functions I have added so basic routines to add a line of text, a page header or to display the meaning of the buttons.

+### Using the SD card files for config

+Some configuration files will be managed from the SD card :
+* Details on wifi to connect with
+* a file similar to /etc/hosts for name based specification of the devices to drive

+In a futur version :
+* Organization of piloted device features

+### Included server

+Created on demand ?

+### Basic client

+Creating the client at launch vs on demand ?